qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 - ``path_append( path )``: appends a directory path to the current url
 - ``path_chomp( n )``:removes the specified number "n" of directory components from the current url path
 - ``json_dump( )``: prints current JSON data passed to the template
-- ``static( path )``: returns the full URL to the specified static path, for example: ``static( "/style/black.css" )``:  with a root path "http://localhost/qgis_server/wfs3" will return "http://localhost/qgis_server/wfs3/static/style/black.css".
+- ``static( path )``: returns the full URL to the specified static path, for example: "static( "/style/black.css" )":  with a root path "http://localhost/qgis_server/wfs3" will return "http://localhost/qgis_server/wfs3/static/style/black.css".
 - ``links_filter( links, key, value )``: Returns filtered links from a link list
 - ``content_type_name( content_type )``: Returns a short name from a content type for example "text/html" will return "HTML"

+.. _`server_wfs3_template_override`:

 Template overrides
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Templates and static assets are stored in subdirectories of the QGIS server default API resource directory (``/usr/share/qgis/resources/server/api/`` on a Linux system), the base directory can be customized by changing the environment variable ``QGIS_SERVER_API_RESOURCES_DIRECTORY``.
+Templates and static assets are stored in subdirectories of the QGIS server default API resource directory (:file:`/usr/share/qgis/resources/server/api/` on a Linux system), the base directory can be customized by changing the environment variable ``QGIS_SERVER_API_RESOURCES_DIRECTORY``.

 A typical Linux installation will have the following directory tree: